 Not rocket science

 Æblerov’s vision resonates with ours giving us freedom to explore and collaborate with each other; further contributing to the total portfolio of craft beverages and knowledge of quality production in Denmark.
-According to Morten cider is fairly easy to do and he hopes to have more people invested in revolutionizing the world of ciders in Denmark.
+According to Morten cider is fairly easy to do and he hopes to have more people invested in revolutionising the world of ciders in Denmark.

 “Creating great cider is not rocket science, it’s a matter of the quality of the produce, the best apples and the best pears and so forth.
 It’s not a lot of tricks and tweaks, and we try to tell that to as many people as we can through workshops.
 We can’t create a cider-drinking culture by ourselves, but if we can get more people interested in ciders, together we can create a cider revolution,” he says: